terrysheng/azure-content-zhtw/articles/storage-java-how-to-use-table-storage.md

         e.printStackTrace();
     }

-以下是批次操作的一些注意事項：
+Some things to note on batch operations:

--   您可以在單一批次中最多執行 100 個插入、刪除、合併、取代、插入或合併，以及插入或取代操作的任意組合。
+- You can perform up to 100 insert, delete, merge, replace, insert or merge, and insert or replace operations in any combination in a single batch.
--   當擷取操作是批次中的唯一操作時，批次操作可以包含擷取操作。
+- A batch operation can have a retrieve operation, if it is the only operation in the batch.
--   單一批次操作中的所有實體必須具有相同的資料分割索引鍵。
+- All entities in a single batch operation must have the same partition key.
--   一個批次操作的資料裝載限制為 4MB。
+- A batch operation is limited to a 4MB data payload.

-## <a name="RetrieveEntities"> </a>作法：擷取資料分割中的所有實體
+## <a name="RetrieveEntities"> </a>How to: Retrieve all entities in a partition

-若要查詢資料表以取得某個資料分割中的實體，可以使用 **TableQuery**。呼叫 **TableQuery.from** 可在特定資料表上建立傳回指定結果類型的查詢。下列程式碼會指定篩選器來篩選出資料分割索引鍵為 'Smith' 的實體。**TableQuery.generateFilterCondition** 是一個用來建立查詢篩選器的 Helper 方法。在 **TableQuery.from** 方法傳回的參考上呼叫 **where**，可將篩選器套用至查詢。當呼叫 **CloudTable** 物件上的 **execute** 來執行查詢時，會傳回一個指定了 **CustomerEntity** 結果類型的 **Iterator**。然後，您便可以將傳回的 **Iterator** 用於 for each 迴圈中以取用結果。此程式碼會將查詢結果中每個實體的欄位列印至主控台。
+To query a table for entities in a partition, you can use a **TableQuery**.
+Call **TableQuery.from** to create a query on a particular table that returns a specified result type.
+The following code specifies a filter for entities where 'Smith' is the partition key. **TableQuery.generateFilterCondition** is a helper method to create filters for queries.
+Call **where** on the reference returned by the **TableQuery.from** method to apply the filter to the query.
+When the query is executed with a call to **execute** on the **CloudTable** object, it returns an **Iterator** with the **CustomerEntity** result type specified.
+You can then use the **Iterator** returned in a for each loop to consume the results.
+This code prints the fields of each entity in the query results to the console.

     try
     {
     	// Define constants for filters.
     	final String PARTITION_KEY = "PartitionKey";
     	final String ROW_KEY = "RowKey";
     	final String TIMESTAMP = "Timestamp";

     	// Retrieve storage account from connection-string.
     	CloudStorageAccount storageAccount =
 	       CloudStorageAccount.parse(storageConnectionString);

     	// Create the table client.
     	CloudTableClient tableClient = storageAccount.createCloudTableClient();

 	   // Create a cloud table object for the table.
 	   CloudTable cloudTable = tableClient.getTableReference("people");

     	// Create a filter condition where the partition key is "Smith".
     	String partitionFilter = TableQuery.generateFilterCondition(
 	       PARTITION_KEY,
 	       QueryComparisons.EQUAL,
 	       "Smith");

 	   // Specify a partition query, using "Smith" as the partition key filter.
 	   TableQuery<CustomerEntity> partitionQuery =
 	       TableQuery.from(CustomerEntity.class)
 	       .where(partitionFilter);

         // Loop through the results, displaying information about the entity. for (CustomerEntity entity : cloudTable.execute(partitionQuery)) {